The Pirate Song

 I'll run it up your mast.

-by George Harrison and Eric Idle
+Music and lyrics by: George Harrison and Eric Idle